 RUM is a shortened description for Return Unwanted Medicines, a not-for-profit Company.
-The RUM Project has been formed to facilitate the collection and disposal of unwanted medicines from the community.
+The RUM Project is funded by the Commonwealth Government through the Department of Health and has been formed to facilitate the collection and disposal of unwanted medicines from the community.
 The project operates nationally with the cooperation of the pharmaceutical industry bodies in Australia.

 These are medicines either purchased by you or your family and no longer required, or prescribed by a doctor for a previous condition no longer present.
 “Out of date” medicines should also be returned for disposal.
 (Consumers should always check the Expiry Date on medicines).
 It is dangerous to assume that previously used medicines are suitable for new ailments.
 You should always consult a pharmacist or doctor before taking medicines prescribed for another condition.
 It is preferable to discard (return) medicines no longer of immediate use.
 “Out of date” medicines are potentially dangerous.
 Chemical changes to some medicines after their use-by date can result in toxic products.
 Out of date medicines should be returned for disposal.

 Prescription medicines, over-the-counter medicines, herbal or complementary supplements, gels, liquids, creams can be returned to community pharmacy to be disposed of in the RUM bin.
-Veterinary medicines can also be returned to the pharmacy to be disposed in the RUM bin.
+Any medicines that you might have had for your pets can also be returned to the pharmacy to be disposed in the RUM bin.
 Restricted medicines and sharps or needles cannot be put in RUM bins.
 Talk to your pharmacist about the appropriate way to dispose of these items.

 The World Health Organisation (WHO) has strongly recommended that the recycling of returned medicines be ceased, for the following reasons: